 - The fuel line is made of cheap plastic

 - Can’t be mailed back to claim guarantee once you have loaded gas inside

 Makita BHX2500CA 24.5 cc MM4 4-Stroke Engine Blower

 The Makita BHX2500CA is a 4 stroke engine leaf blower with a fuel tank capacity of 17.6 ounces.
-The gas powered leaf blower incorporates the mechanical automatic engine decompression resulting in easier starting mechanism and quiet running.
+The gas-powered leaf blower incorporates the mechanical automatic engine decompression resulting in an easier starting mechanism and quiet running.

 As a large engine fitted with a big muffler, it runs quietly at 67db (A).
 In addition, it has a two-level air filter which is also easy to access.
 The two-stage air filtration also contributes to the reliability and efficiency of the engine.
 As a 4 stroke engine, it negates the need for mixing oil and fuel.

 It gives an air volume of 356 CFM at the speed of 145MPH. when compared to two-stroke engines, it delivers low air volume.
 However, it is more stable and fuel-efficient than the 2 stroke engines.

 Although it’s gas-powered it features improved exhaust emission.
 That is evident in its EPA Phase II, CARB Tier III compliance.

 - More fuel efficient when compared to 2 strokes engines